NMSU-ISA/LTVsystems/docs/src/omniDirectionalLTI/omnidirLTIsource.md

 ![](https://raw.githubusercontent.com/NMSU-ISA/LTVsystems/main/docs/src/assets/scenarioG.png)

 ### Forward Modeling
-Given the scenario F assumptions with the position of the source $𝐩ₛ$ and the receivers $𝐩ᵣ$, by providing the transmitted signal, $p(t)$ as an ideal impulse and a continuous line segment reflector, the expression for the reflector function is given by
+Given the scenario G assumptions with the position of the source $𝐩ₛ$ and the receivers $𝐩ᵣ$, by providing the transmitted signal, $p(t)$ as an ideal impulse and multiple continuous line segment reflectors say N, the expression for the reflector function is given by

 $f(\bm{\xi}) = \sum\limits_{n=1}^{N}\big[\int_{0}^{L_n}\alpha_n \delta(\bm{\xi} - [\bm{\xi}_n+k\bm{u}_n]) \mathrm{d}k\big]$